kmanaseryan/error-manager/README.md

         HTTP protocol error code should be number
     * `message`

-        Error message which equals to custom error message previouly added when created the object or equals to `DEFAULT_MESSAGE`
+        Error message which equals to custom error message previously added when created the object or equals to `DEFAULT_MESSAGE`

     **Example**